godotengine/godot-docs/classes/class_light3d.rst

 - void **set_param** **(** :ref:`Param<enum_Light3D_Param>` param, :ref:`float<class_float>` value **)**
 - :ref:`float<class_float>` **get_param** **(** :ref:`Param<enum_Light3D_Param>` param **)** |const|

 Used by :ref:`DirectionalLight3D<class_DirectionalLight3D>`\ s when :ref:`ProjectSettings.rendering/lights_and_shadows/use_physical_light_units<class_ProjectSettings_property_rendering/lights_and_shadows/use_physical_light_units>` is ``true``.
 Sets the intensity of the light source measured in Lux.
-Lux is a measure pf luminous flux per unit area, it is equal to one lumen per square metre.
+Lux is a measure of luminous flux per unit area, it is equal to one lumen per square meter.
 Lux is the measure of how much light hits a surface at a given time.

 On a clear sunny day a surface in direct sunlight may be approximately 100,000 lux, a typical room in a home may be approximately 50 lux, while the moonlit ground may be approximately 0.1 lux.